pulzze/autoflow-documentation/docs/Documentation/Getting Started/Hello World/Index.md

 ![Untitled](PIC%209.png)

-i.
+f.
 Add array of string with a delimiter

 In our example, we will include to strings **Hello** and **World**, with a space a delimiter